 When you upload your results to your safe travel account and you will get a QR code for entry when you arrive.
 However, your hotel or accommodations may ask to see your results.
 Having them printed and easily accessible on your phone will be helpful.

 These testing requirements for Hawaii seem daunting at first glance, but they’re fairly straightforward and quite similar to what many other destinations have implemented while resuming travel.
-But they continue to change, so be sure to do your research before any trip to Hawaii.
+But Hawaii travel restrictions continue to change, so be sure to do your research before any trip to Hawaii.